What will I learn?

 This course has been jointly organised by the NHS, Technical Specialist Education and Training (TSET) and the University of Leeds.

-The following course fees also include cost of tuition and comprehensive course notes: £1650
+The following course fees also include cost of tuition and comprehensive course notes: £TBC

 For local delegates who do not require accommodation, please contact us for a non-residential rate.

-We can also book bed and breakfast accommodation for Monday 29 October for an additional charge of £91 if required.
+We can also book bed and breakfast accommodation for Monday 4 November for an additional charge of £TBC if required.

 Weetwood Hall Conference Centre and Hotel